jagadeeshreddy280/Observability-setup/README.md

 Note: Time should be same in pending period and Evalution group

 8.In Add annotations we can add summary and description of Alert

+Ms Teams Authentication:
+---

+1.open grafana alert --> contact points -->type alert name

+2.In integration select required option(example:ms teams)

+3. Go to Teams --> create a channel for alerts --> click on 3 dots

+4.Go to connectors --> click on incoming webhook configure --> Type name

+5.click on create --> copy link --> paste in grafana alert url --> test

+6.We will get default test notification

+SMTP email connection:
+--

+Using AWS SES:
+--

+1.open AWS SES --> Go to Verified Identities --> create a new identitie with mail

+2.Identity type 1.domain 2.email prefer what you need for task --> click on create identitie.

+3.we can see mail address is in pending, we need to approve our req which we will receive in register mail --> click on accept link --> show verified

+4.We can send Test alert using send test email option.

+Creation on SMTP user and Password:
+--

+1. click on SMTP settings --> create new SMTP credentials

+2.set custom user name or default -->create user --> download file.csv

+3.In smtp setting we can see endpoint and ports.

+Using personal Gmail:
+---

+1.open Gmail settings --> go to security

+2.Enable 2-step verification --> Inside we can see app passwords.

+3.click on App password --> selete other --> Type Name --> create .

+4.WE can see 16 letter Password save it.

 9.Save the Alert